JonS7/patternlab-php/README.md

 var appFiles;
 ```

 You find a variable called ```production```.
-This is for cut the workflow into two sections - one for ongoing development-process and the other one for releasing / minifing stuff.
+It's necessary to cut the workflow in two sections - one for ongoing development-process and the other one for releasing / minifing stuff.

-In the tasks where you need minifing you must set the variable to true, otherwise set it to false.
+In a gulp-task where you need to minify some stuff, set the variable to true.

 <a name="gulp-releasing">Releasing / Deployment with Gulp</a>
 -----------

 Versioning is important in your styleguide, specially when you talk with your co-workers about it.

-After you finished a version, then you must release it.
+After you finished a version, you have to release it.
 The good point is, that all files will publish to your remote repository at github, bitbucket or whatever is your endpoint.
-This is not all: It will deploy all files in `public` to a server, which you defin in the gulpfile.
+This is not all: It will deploy all files in `public` to a server, which you define in the gulpfile.

 * Bump up the number in your json's (default: package.json & bower.json)
 * Create tag
 * Push all with tags to endpoint (Github, Bitbucket, etc.)
 * Deploy files to a server

+### Release-Tasks
 ```
 // x.x.1
 gulp release --type patch